 The names of a few 'Blazers have come down to us: Yang, Manfred, Rogers, 010001110, Alvarez, Starman, Petrov, O'Neill, Smith, Newchild, Chomi, Model 21351, Wilcox, Savimbi, and many more.
 However, not all of these may represent genuine individuals.
 Some historians have argued for example that the 'Blazer known as "Rogers, Buck," was actually a fabulist invention from centuries earlier.
 It is not impossible however that later individuals may have taken these earlier literary creations as their call sign.

-With the nanoswarm dark ages, the 'Blazer phenomenon disappeared.
+During the Dark Age the 'Blazer phenomenon disappeared.
 Some 'Blazers would later reappear with the return of civilization to join the Federation, welcoming a chance to explore even greater, interstellar, frontiers, others established micropolities that stubbornly persisted well into the Age of Early Interstellar Empires, but the larger number just disappeared.
 There are many explanations as to what happened, and different historians have proposed their own pet theories.
 All of these explanations have evidence supporting them, and each represents some aspect of the whole situation.
 These include the Hider Hypothesis (they simply became hiders), the Assimilation Theory, the Beam Rider Postulation (it is known that at least a few 'Blazers joined up with the original Beamrider Network, which later became the Deeper Covenant - although the similarity of name is purely coincidental), and the Interstellar Promotion Hypothesis (it is known that at least a few Blazers set off for the stars during the Nanotech Window), as well as less likely theories like the Worldship Collective.